chef/chef-web-docs/content/glossary.md

 library

 : A library allows arbitrary Ruby code to be included in a cookbook, either as a way of extending the classes that are built-in to Chef Infra Client or by implementing entirely new functionality.

-Management Console

-: The Chef web-based management console you can use to manage Role Based Access Control (RBAC), edit and delete nodes, and reset private keys.
-Keep up to date with what's happening during Chef Infra Client runs across an entire organization or on specific nodes.

 node